-While all video is awesome, not all video is created equal.
-Here, we gave a rundown of brand videos and product videos, two key options open to you as you start exploring the role of video marketing in your business.
+With so many types of marketing videos to choose from, occasionally, the differences can become unclear.
+What really is a commercial?
+What separates a how-to video from a crowdfunding video?
+Thankfully, we have experience with getting to the heart of what makes each of these videos unique.
+Here, we explored brand videos and product videos, two key options open to you as you start exploring the role of video marketing in your business.
 In this article, we cover two more options in the video marketing toolbox: commercials and instructional videos.

-What it’s not: Timeless and general.
-You may need a new commercial every few weeks, depending on the services you offer.
+A commercial should not be generic and replayed over time.
+You will likely need new commercial content regularly depending on the services you offer.
 Even if your business has maintained a consistent mission statement and a regular rotation of products, switching up the schedule keeps customers engaged, and a commercial keeps them informed.

-What it’s not: Despite what “video marketing” would imply, an instructional video is not explicitly selling a product.
+Despite what “video marketing” would imply, an instructional video is not for explicitly selling a product.
 Instructional videos shy away from the hard sell.
 You want to build trust, not come across as self-interested or money hungry.
 Leave the selling to the commercials and product videos.

 Thinking about a video?

 We produce high-quality affordable videos nationwide.